-137. Most of the interviewers had masters degree with varying degree of field experience ranging from carefully selected fresh university graduates to those with extensive field work experience.
+137. The interviewers had a minimum of masters degree with varying degree of field experience ranging from carefully selected fresh university graduates to those with extensive field work experience.
 For qualitative insights, local interviewers and resource persons were also involved when it was considered necessary.